 What is it like to drive around Baja California?

-Driving in Baja California is a one-of-a-kind adventure.
+Driving in Baja California is a real adventure.
 This is a popular region with RV’ers, snowbirds and van lifers, and adventurous travelers.
-Major roads around Baja might look desolate, but they are well-traveled since this is a popular part of Mexico for road tripping.
+Major roads around Baja look desolate, but they are well-traveled since this is a popular part of Mexico for camping and hiking.

 When you drive around Baja, some roads have more traffic than others, and your phone signal could disappear in some places, so it’s a good idea to stock up on food and water, and fill up your car, as you could be a few hundred miles away from the nearest gas station.